vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ---
 ### Sort by date

-Each entity comes with extra data which we can use to sort by date for example.
+Each entity comes with extra data which can be used to sort by date, for example.\
-It has an attribute called `Days_until` which contains the numeric days to bin day.
+It has an attribute called `Days_until` which contains the numeric days to bin day.\
-We can use it for sorting on date in combination by using the custom HACS card `auto-entities`.
+It can be used for sorting on date by using the custom HACS card [auto-entities](homeassistant_dashboard_card_auto-entities).

 #### As row - order by date

 An example to show the entities sorted by date in a row.
 In this example `dateonly: 0` which also add the day.
-But when you set `dateonly: 1` you only see the date as state underneath the icon.
+But when set `dateonly: 1` you only see the date as state underneath the icon.

-Unfortunately: It's not possible to show an attribute value in combination with card type glance...\
-I create new helper [countdown](#custom-helper-entities-days-countdown) entities which make this possible.

 <img src="images_afvalbeheer/pres_row_own-icon.png" alt="afvalbeheer presentation as row" width="400px">